Quantifying Ocular Surface Changes with Contact Lens Wear: Results

 The ocular displacements on the surface $\Gamma_{out}$ are shown in Figure~\ref{fig:standard}{\bf C}, where the ocular radial displacement, $u_r|_{z=h}$, is the solid line; the ocular vertical displacement, $u_z|_{z=h}$, is the dashed line; the ocular normal displacement, $u_n=\vector{u}|_{z=h} \cdot\vector{n}$, where $\vector{n}$ is the outward normal to $\Gamma_{out}$, is the dotted line; and the norm of the ocular displacement vector, $|| \vector{u}|_{z=h} ||$, is the dashed-dotted line.
-In the region close to the center of the eye ($0 \leq r \leq 0.4$), where the lens suction pressure is positive, the ocular surface is compressed inward by at most $0.53$~$\mu$m.
-Close to the edge of the lens, where the lens suction pressure is also positive, the ocular surface is compressed slightly inward (at most $0.048$~$\mu$m) at the edge of the contact lens ($r=0.7$~cm).
+In the region close to the center of the eye ($0 \leq r \leq 0.4$~cm), where the lens suction pressure is positive, the ocular surface is compressed inward by at most $0.53$~$\mu$m.
+Close to the edge of the lens ($r=0.7$~cm), where the lens suction pressure is also positive, the ocular surface is compressed slightly inward (at most $0.048$~$\mu$m).
 Near the limbal region ($0.4<r<0.65$~cm), where the lens suction pressure is negative, since the contact lens must conform to the concave inward ocular surface of the limbus, the ocular surface extends outward by at most $0.26$~$\mu$m.

-The eye deformations in the reference domain $\Omega$ are shown in Figures~\ref{fig:standard}{\bf D}-{\bf F}.
-The radial and vertical displacements are plotted in Figures~\ref{fig:standard}{\bf D} and \ref{fig:standard}{\bf E}.
-The solid black lines are the level curves when the displacement is zero.
+The eye deformations in the reference domain $\Omega$ are shown in Figures~\ref{fig:standard}{\bf D}--{\bf F}.
+The radial and vertical displacements are plotted in Figures~\ref{fig:standard}{\bf D}--{\bf E}.
+The solid black lines are the level curves when the displacement is zero and the positive or negative signs indicate the sign of the displacement near the level curves.
 In general, the displacements decrease in magnitude as you move inward into the eye and away from the ocular surface.
-Figure~\ref{fig:standard}{\bf D} plots the outward normal (of the reference ocular surface) displacement.
-The magnitude of the displacements is less $0.5$~$\mu$m and the largest displacements occur at the top center of the eye and in the limbal region, where the eye experiences the maximum and minimum suction pressure values.
+Figure~\ref{fig:standard}{\bf F} plots the outward normal (of the reference ocular surface) displacement.
+To compute the outward normal displacement for a point in the interior of the ocular domain $\Omega$, we consider the line that connects the point to the bottom left corner of the ocular domain and use the outward unit normal at the intersection between the line and $\Gamma_{out}$.
+The magnitude of the displacement is less than $0.6$~$\mu$m, and the largest displacements occur at the top center of the eye and in the limbal region, where the eye experiences the maximum and minimum suction pressure values.